pyrohost/pyrodactyl/README.md

 > [!TIP]
 > Pyrodactyl now [has a Docker image avaliable](https://github.com/pyrohost/panel/pkgs/container/panel), which for previous users of the Pterodactyl panel in Docker, should make it easy to migrate.
+>
+> If you want to setup Pyrodactyl in Docker from scratch, see the [`docker-compose.example.yml`](https://github.com/pyrohost/panel/blob/main/docker-compose.example.yml).

 ### Prerequisites